r47717/docker-viewer/README.md

 - show Docker system info;
 - list available images, delete, delete all;
 - list available containers, start, stop, delete, delete all;
-- create new containers based on available images;
+- create new images and new containers based on available images;

 Tested on Fedora and Ubuntu.